 A review of the NPMP was undertaken in June/July 2016 three years after its implementation and submitted to MPI in August 2016.
-The changes made in the review are reflected in this year operational plan
+The changes made in the review are reflected in this year's Operational Plan.
+The next review of the Operational Plan will be completed by 31 August 2020.